Priority Health has the best Medicare Advantage plans in Michigan.

 Aetna's Value PPO also includes a $60 quarterly allowance for buying over-the-counter items through the Aetna catalog or at CVS.
 The Value PPO is widely available and is sold in almost all of the Upper Peninsula, so it's an option for a large portion of Michigan Medicare enrollees.

 Aetna's Medicare Premier HMO-POS plan could be a good option for those with more specific health concerns.
-The plan has a $0 monthly cost, like all Aetna's HMO plans in Michigan.
+The plan has a $0 monthly cost, like all of Aetna's HMO plans in Michigan.
 It also has a $0 drug deductible and a $3,900 out-of-pocket maximum, which could help lower your total health care costs.

 Aetna has a higher star rating, at 3.5 out of 5, than the state's other free or cheap Medicare Advantage plans, which means that the company might provide better service than similar providers.

-Blue Cross Blue Shield of Michigan: Best Medicare Advantage network in Michigan
+Blue Cross Blue Shield of Michigan: best Medicare Advantage network in Michigan

 Blue Cross Blue Shield of Michigan has one of the largest provider networks of any company.
 Over 33,000 doctors and 158 hospitals in the state accept BCBS of Michigan coverage.
 And using BlueCard doctors can save members money on health care services when traveling within the U.S. and abroad.